-This is one of the cult favourite skincare product loved by sensitive skin types.
+This is one of the cult favourite skincare products loved by sensitive skin types.
 Cetaphil Gentle Skin Cleanser is a Dermatologist-Recommended cleanser for dry and eczema-prone skin types.
 I got this during the winter months when my skin was more on the combination & drier side.
 Read on to know my thoughts on this much-raved cleanser.

 Cetaphil Gentle Skin Cleanser is a mild, non-irritating formulation that soothes skin as it cleans.
 In fact, it’s gentle enough for a baby’s delicate skin.
 Designed specifically to work for all skin types, it is a simple, yet highly effective way to care for your skin.

-As you can see, this has Sodium Lauryl Sulphate (SLS), a foaming ingredient that is known to irritating and striping on the skin.
-But this cleanser barely foams up, it is neither drying on the skin due to its formulation.
+As you can see, this has Sodium Lauryl Sulphate (SLS), a foaming ingredient that is known to irritate and striping on the skin.
+But this cleanser barely foams up, it is neither dry on the skin due to its formulation.
 SLS forms the 3rd ingredient and before that, we have fatty alcohols – Cetyl Alcohol which is an emollient that provides moisture to the skin, and Propylene Glycol which is a humectant that retains moisture.
 It also has Stearyl Alcohol which is yet another emollient fatty alcohol.
 (P.S: Fatty Alcohols are much different than Drying Alcohols in skincare and are not as bad as one might think).
-Apart from that, the cleanser has two of the controversial paraben preservatives.
+Apart from that, the cleanser has two controversial paraben preservatives.

 Overall analysing the ingredients, it doesn’t really have “to-die-for” skin-beneficial ingredients.
 But the cleanser has more moisturizing ingredients than cleansing agents.
 That’s the reason why the cleanser is very gentle despite containing SLS.